visma-meglerfront/sweet-cli/README.md

    - `public static function getTitle(): string`
    - `public static function getShortTitle(): string`
    - `public static function getConfigPath(): string`
-5. Create an instance of your newly created class (empty constructor).
-6. Subclass `Adepto\SweetCLI\Subcommands\SubCommand` for every subcommand you need and override these methods:
+5. Subclass `Adepto\SweetCLI\Subcommands\SubCommand` for every subcommand you need and override these methods:
    - `public static function getOptions(): array` (refer to the options syntax for this)
    - `public static function getCommand(): string`
    - `public static function getDescription(): string`
-7. Instantiate your application (where `Application` is the name of your class.
+6. Instantiate your application (where `Application` is the name of your class.
 If you used PHP anonymous classes you don't need this step.):

    ```php
    $app = new Application(__FILE__);
    ```
-8. Add your newly created subcommand classes to your application (do *not* create instances!):
+7. Add your newly created subcommand classes to your application (do *not* create instances!):

    ```php
    $app->addSubCommand(SomeSubCommand::class);
    $app->addSubCommand(SomeOtherSubCommand::class);
    ```
-9. (Optional) Add aliases:
+8. (Optional) Add aliases:

    ```php
    $app->addAlias('npm');